 Intermediate-level grammar, composition, and conversation courses (French, Italian)

-- "Speaking with the Dead: Spirituality, Mourning, and Memory in the Dialogue en forme de vision nocturne and La Navire", in A Companion to Marguerite de Navarre, eds.
-Gary Ferguson and Mary McKinley (Leiden: Brill, 2013), 161-210.
+- “Speaking with the Dead: Spirituality, Mourning, and Memory in the Dialogue en forme de vision nocturne and La Navire”, in A Companion to Marguerite de Navarre, editors Gary Ferguson and Mary McKinley (Leiden: Brill [Brill’s Companions to the Christian Tradition, 42], 2013), 161-210.

-- "Col publicamento del matrimonio sgannar ciascuno: Marriage and Betrothal in Bandello's Novelle", in Marriage in Premodern Europe: Italy and Beyond, ed.
-Jacqueline Murray (Toronto: Centre for Reformation and Renaissance Studies, 2012), 307-331.
+- “Col publicamento del matrimonio sgannar ciascuno: Marriage and Betrothal in Bandello’s Novelle”, in Marriage in Premodern Europe: Italy and Beyond, editor Jacqueline Murray (Toronto: Centre for Reformation and Renaissance Studies [Essays and Studies, 27], 2012), 307-331.